User guidelines and notice

 a similar identifier.

 For example, the national model for South Africa developed by Orthofer et al. is named “MESSAGEix South Africa”.

 Ensure there is no naming conflict with existing versions of the MESSAGEix model family.
-When in doubt, contact the IIASA Energy Program at <email@example.com> for a list of existing model instances.
+When in doubt, contact the IIASA ECE Program at <firstname.lastname@example.org> for a list of existing model instances.

 E-mail <email@example.com> with notice of notice of any new or pending publication.

 Clara Orthofer, Daniel Huppmann, and Volker Krey (2019).“South Africa’s shale gas resources - chance or challenge?”Frontiers in Energy Research 7:20. doi: 10.3389/fenrg.2019.00020